 We have a highly diversified and balanced loan portfolio that has exhibited steady organic loan growth through various economic cycles.
-Gross loans have grown at a 6.0% compound annual growth rate since December 31, 2005, and loan balances have increased every year since 2005 despite the Great Recession and strong competition.
+Gross loans have grown at a 6.1% compound annual growth rate since December 31, 2005, and loan balances have increased every year since 2005 despite the Great Recession and strong competition.
 We believe the strength and credit quality of our loan portfolio reflects our conservative credit-driven underwriting approach.
 We also have the leading deposit market share position across our branch footprint.
-As of June 30, 2015, we have a 36.5% deposit market share in Hawaii, a 34.9% deposit market share in Guam and a 38.4% deposit market share in Saipan according to the FDIC.
+As of June 30, 2015, we had a 36.5% deposit market share in Hawaii, a 34.9% deposit market share in Guam and a 38.4% deposit market share in Saipan according to the FDIC.

 Hawaii has been, and will continue to be, our primary market.
-As of December 31, 2015, 84% of our deposits and 71% of our loans were based in Hawaii and, for the year ended December 31, 2015, 67% of our originated loan commitments were in Hawaii.
+As of March 31, 2016, 83% of our deposits and 70% of our loans were based in Hawaii and, for the twelve months ended March 31, 2016, 72% of our originated loan commitments were in Hawaii.
 Hawaii is an attractive market that we believe will continue to provide steady organic growth opportunities.
 We pride ourselves on our deep rooted and extensive relationships within the Hawaii community.
 We believe these community ties coupled with the strength of our brand and market share provide an excellent long-term opportunity to continue to deliver steady growth, stable operating efficiency and consistently strong performance.
 Additionally, our bank has been recognized as one of Hawaii's best places to work for four consecutive years (2012 - 2015) and as Hawaii's most charitable company in 2015 according to Hawaii Business Magazine.